Vitamin C has long been the go-to vitamin when we get sniffles. Common knowledge tells us that there is a link between Vitamin C and the immune system

-We know that this post isn’t a perfect fit for our Hype or Healthy series–after all, we know that Vitamin C and the immune system are linked–but, after this season’s wave of common cold and flu viruses, it got us thinking…
+We know that Vitamin C and the immune system are linked–but, this season’s wave of common cold and flu viruses, got us thinking…

 What exactly is Vitamin C and how much of a role does it actually play in the prevention of the common cold?

 Vitamin C, also known as ascorbic acid, is an organic molecule needed by our bodies for normal function and growth.
 It is a powerful antioxidant that helps reduce damage caused by unstable molecules within the body, free radicals.
 These unstable molecules occur as a natural byproduct of necessary functions, such as digestion, or as a result of harmful environmental factors such as pollution and smoking.